anoma/namada/docs/src/user-guide/install.md

 ```shell
 git clone https://github.com/anoma/anoma.git
 ```
-To build from source you will have to install some dependecies:
+To build from source you will have to install some dependencies:
 - rust
 - clang
 - openssl